-Designation of a historic district is not subject to the California Environmental Quality Act (CEQA) pursuant to Section 15060(c)(2), the general exemption rule, of the CEQA Guidelines as the proposed project will not result in any foreseeable indirect change in the environment.
-The project is also exempt under CEQA Guidelines Section 15060(c)(3) as the activity is not considered a project as defined under Guidelines Section 15378 as has no potential for resulting in any indirect or direct physical changes to the environment.
+Designation of the existing single-family residence as a local landmark is not subject to the California Environmental Quality Act (CEQA) pursuant to Section 15060(c)(2), the general exemption rule, of the CEQA Guidelines as the proposed project will not result in any foreseeable indirect change in the environment.
+The project is also exempt under CEQA Guidelines Section 15060(c)(3) the activity is not considered as a project as defined under Guidelines Section 15378 as it has no potential for resulting in any indirect or direct physical changes to the environment.